usedtothink/translation-tracker/resources/design-document.md

 U13.
 As a customer, I want to search for a translation case from the home page.

 U14.
-As a customer, I want to click a link on the home page to see a clickable list of all translation clients sorted alphabetically.
+As a customer, I want to click a link on the home page to see a clickable list of all translation clients that can be sorted in multiple ways (alphabetically, most recent activity).

 U15.
-As a customer, I want to click a link on the home page to see a clickable list of all translation clients sorted by most recent activity.

-U16.
-As a customer, I want to click a link on the home page to see a clickable list of all translation cases associated with a certain type of project.

-U17.
-As a customer, I want to click a link on the home page to see a clickable list of all translation cases sorted by most recent activity.
+As a customer, I want to click a link on the home page to see a clickable list of all translation that can be sorted in multiple ways (project type, most recent activity).

 ### Stretch Goals

 #### Estimates

-U18.
+U16.
 As a customer, I want to create a new estimate from the home page.

-U19.
+U17.
 As a customer, I want to create a new translation client and either associate it with an existing translation client or create a new client at the same time.

-U20.
+U18.
 As a customer, I want to create new case estimates with estimated time needed for completion.

-U21.
+U19.
 As a customer, I want to create new case estimates with a suggested pricing based on past cases of the same type.

-U22.
+U20.
 As a customer, I want to create new case estimates that show potential time conflicts with currently open cases.

 #### Statistics

-U23.
+U21.
 As a customer, I want to see useful statistics about my translation habits displayed on the home page.